ZiyuZhang/ziyuzhang.github.io/index.md

 * 2004-05, Stanford University, MATH53: Ordinary Differential Equations.

 ### Invited Talks
+* Formality conjecture and moduli spaces of sheaves on K3 surfaces,
+Leibniz University Hannover, April 2018.
 * Formality and singularities of some moduli spaces of sheaves on K3 surfaces,
 School on Deformation Theory, University of Turin, July 2017.
 * Singularities of moduli spaces of sheaves on K3 surfaces and formality,